Skip to content

 When to Call the Pros: Knowing Your Limits

-• If you hear unusual sounds like grinding, screeching, or banging
+• If you hear unusual sounds like grinding, screeching, or banging.

-• If your system is over 10 years old and hasn't had a professional check in years
+• If your system is over 10 years old and hasn't had a professional check in years.

 Let's Get Practical: The Tools That Make Coil Cleaning a Breeze

-Remember when your grandad would tell you "use the right tool for the job"?
+Remember when your grandad would tell you to "use the right tool for the job"?
 Nowhere is this more true than with air conditioning maintenance.
 Having the proper tools not only makes the job easier but ensures you don't accidentally damage your expensive system.

 Essential Tools Every Aussie Homeowner Should Have